-Water Quality Data: The table in this report lists all the drinking water contaminants that were detected during the 2015 calendar year.
+Water Quality Data: The table in this report lists all the drinking water contaminants that were detected during the 2019 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2015.
-The State requires us to monitor for certain contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1through December 31, 2019.
+The State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.

 This Water Quality Report (also known as a Consumer Confidence Report) details the quality of your drinking water, where it comes from, and where you can get more information.
-It documents all detected primary drinking water parameters, and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).
+It documents all detected primary drinking water parameters and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).
 The City of Somersworth is committed to providing you with this information because we want you to be informed.

-The Somersworth Water Treatment Facility is a secure, sanitary, safe, and efficient workplace responsible for supplying potable water for consumption and fire protection.
+The Somersworth Water Treatment Facility is a secure, sanitary, safe, and efficient workplace responsible for supplying potable water for consumption, and fire protection.
 For more information about water quality, the treatment process, or for a tour of the facility, contact the treatment staff at 603-692-2268.
-We will be pleased to answer all of your questions.
+We will be pleased to answer all of your questions